Mark Schweiker

-Mark Stephen Schweiker (born January 31, 1953) is an American businessman and politician who served as the 44th governor of Pennsylvania from October 5, 2001 to January 21, 2003.
+Mark Stephen Schweiker (English pronunciation: [mˈɑː͡ɹk stˈiːvən ʃwˈe͡ɪkɚ]; born January 31, 1953) is an American businessman and politician who served as the 44th governor of Pennsylvania from October 5, 2001, to January 21, 2003.
 Schweiker, a Republican, assumed the governorship in 2001, when his predecessor, Tom Ridge, resigned to become Homeland Security Advisor to President George W. Bush.
 Schweiker serves as the SVP and Chief Relationship Officer of Renmatix.

 Early life

 Mark Schweiker, second son of John and Mary Schweiker, was born in Levittown, Bucks County, Pennsylvania.
 He is of German and Irish descent.
 He attended Bishop Egan High School in Bucks County and earned a Bachelor of Science degree from Bloomsburg University of Pennsylvania.
 He holds a master's degree in administration from Rider University.
 He was awarded an honorary Doctor of Law degree from Rider University in 2004.
 After college he entered the business world and held positions at Sadlier Oxford and McGraw Hill.
 Later, he formed his own management consulting firm.